All Products

 NTP exceptions - NTPProblem

-In most cases, an NTP exception occurs because the status of the NTP process is abnormal.
+Cause: In most cases, an NTP exception occurs because the status of the NTP process is abnormal.

-• The status of chronyd is inactive.
+• The chronyd service status is inactive.

-• The value of the node condition NTPProblem is True.
+• The node condition NTPProblem is True.

 systemctl restart chronyd